Limebird01/limebird-site/CONOPS.md

   "zod": "^3.21.4"
 }
 ```
-- All experimental features and dependencies (Contentlayer, MDX, App Router) have been removed.
-- The project will remain on Next.js 14.x until the type generation bug in 15.x is resolved.
+All experimental and deprecated features (Contentlayer, MDX, App Router, cmdk, command palette, etc.) have been removed.
+The project will remain on Next.js 14.x until the type generation bug in 15.x is resolved.

 #### CONOPS-004.4.2: UI Dependencies:
 ```json